-Todor Antić & Irena Penev Summer 2024
+Todor Antić & Irena Penev Summer 2025

-due Monday, April 8, 2024, at 10 am (Prague time)
+due Friday, April 4, 2024, at noon (Prague time)

 Submit your HW through the Postal Owl as a PDF attachment.
-Make sure your submission is printable: it should be A4 or letter size, and written in dark ink/pencil (blue, black...) on a light (white, beige...) background.
+Make sure your submission is printable: it should be A4 or letter size, and it should be either typed or written in dark ink/pencil (blue, black...) on a light (white, beige...) background.
 Other formats will not be accepted.
 Please do not send your HW by e-mail.
 Please write your name on top of the first page of your HW.